 - surrender charges

 The life insurance agent will rebuke and say professional wealth and money management contain many fees.
 We say, yes, but probably not as much.
 As we mentioned here, the average family doesn’t need to spend a lot on professional money management.
 This real life example has a 6% premium charge!
 (I took this right out of a brochure – I am happy the carrier is upfront!)
 What does this mean?
 Let’s say your premium is $100 per month.
 That means $6 goes to the premium expenses, excluding the other expenses outlined above.
 (In other words, you still have fees to pay on top of the 6%.)

 We don’t see that level of fees with wealth management.
 In fact, we rarely do.

-Unlike the cash value returns in a traditional universal life policy, the cash value returns in an indexed universal life insurance policy are pegged to a stock market index.
+Unlike the cash value returns in a traditional universal life policy, the cash value returns in an indexed universal life insurance policy are pegged to the performance of a stock market index.
 Common indices are the S&P 500, the DOW, or the NASDAQ.